It is a disorder of lipoprotein metabolism, including lipoprotein deficiency or overproduction.

-An important class of medications known as fibrates is an important source of treatment for mixed dyslipidemia.
-Overall, this is a well-tolerated class; it is rarely associated with multiple security problems.
+An important class of medications known as fibrates is an essential source of treatment for mixed dyslipidemia.
+This is a well-tolerated class; it is rarely associated with multiple security problems.

-Fibrates most likely reversibly increase homocysteine and creatinine through a process arbitrated by peroxisome proliferator-activated receptor alpha, with an increased risk of renal failure in clinical trials.
+Fibrates most likely increase homocysteine and creatinine through a process arbitrated by peroxisome proliferator-activated receptor-alpha, with an increased risk of renal failure in clinical trials.

-Fibrite-statin therapy can stimulate reductions in TG and LDL-C and at the same time increases in HDL-C.
+Fiber-statin therapy can stimulate reductions in TG and LDL-C and, at the same time, increases in HDL-C.